Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 # Migration Approach

 Azure has several landing targets for Apache Sentry.
-Depending on requirements and product features.
+Depending on requirements and product features, App Service and Azure Functions.

 Landing Targets for Apache Sentry on Azure